frontendpatterns/frontendpatterns.dev/src/content/patterns/skeleton-loading.md

 ---
 # Skeleton Loading

-Show placeholder content that mimics the layout of incoming data for perceived performance.

 ## Problem

 Without this pattern, the premise that showing placeholder content that mimics the layout of incoming data for perceived performance falls apart, and small changes trigger cascading regressions.